tannerkrewson/spyfall/README.md

 Spyfall on your mobile device!

+NOTE: Due to work responsibilities and life generally getting in the way, I haven't had the time to spend maintaining the Spyfall site to the level it deserves.
+As such, I'm passing the baton across to a new developer who'd like to take on the mantle for a while.
+I wish him all the best!
+Regards - @evanbrumley

 This is the code that currently runs [http://spyfall.crabhat.com](http://spyfall.crabhat.com).
-It's a simple site I've built as a learning project, so definitely don't use it as an example of Meteor best practices.
+It's a simple site built as a learning project, so definitely don't use it as an example of Meteor best practices.
 Pull requests welcome!

 ## Disclaimer